Mission : Sunset Lisbon

 - Museu da Carris – Everyone loves watching the distinctive yellow trams wind through Lisbon’s narrow streets, right?
 This is the place to get up-to-speed on their history and Lisbon’s public transportation.

-To escape the hustle and bustle of Lisbon, we recommend driving your campervan to Parque Florestal de Monsanto.
-Within its 10km of natural beauty, you will find the Parque Municipal de Campismo de Monsanto, a great place to park your campervan overnight.
+Looking for a more remote sunset spot in Lisbon?
+We recommend Parque Florestal de Monsanto.
+Within its 10km of natural beauty, you will also find the Parque Municipal de Campismo de Monsanto, a great place to park your campervan overnight.

 Before leaving Monsanto you could also: